News

 15:00 AGM in the Kendal Suite.

-16:30 - 17:30 Presentations on the impending release of Denise Evans' autobiography and recent AC expeditions.
+Cathy Woodhead on the release of Denise Evans' autobiography 'Reaching Beyond'

 18:30 Cash bar open in the Function Suite (where the dinner is taking place.
 Cumbria's finest real ales will be available.